real-jame/realjame/content/notes/2024-08-11-oldroblox-bundler/index.md

 Doing this would mean your assets keep the same IDs between builds, I don't know how beneficial that really is, but there you go.
 Maybe I'll implement it anyways if it's easy.

 [^meshversions]: You can convert meshes to the supported versions by using the mesh converter tool in the Novetus SDK.
 I don't know if there are any alternatives.
-[^minify]: Minifying the XML and Lua is something I've thought about for a while, and it would make an interesting post seeing how much data is saved.
-No off-the-shelf C# library for this, so I'd have to port it from the JS libraries or something lol.
+[^minify]: Minifying the XML and Lua is something I've thought about for a while, and it would make for an interesting blog post seeing how much space is saved.
+But there isn't an off-the-shelf C# library for this, so I'd have to port it from the JS libraries or something lol.
+It's just regex (at least for the XML minifier), will it really be that hard? (famous last words)
 [^compression]: ORRH and Novetus snapshots support compressed maps by decompressing them on the fly.
 Novetus built-in maps use [bz2](https://en.wikipedia.org/wiki/Bzip2), while ORRH uses [gzip](https://en.wikipedia.org/wiki/Gzip).
 I haven't tested if they support the vice-versa format.
+[^assets]: ORRH asset packs mainly exist to provide assets where the web proxy can't: music, as well as models for games that insert those (e.g. Catalog Heaven).
+Correct me if I'm wrong on that.
+This is why you have to use fake roblox.com asset links and numeric filenames.